nhsbsa-data-analytics/addressMatchR/README.md

 # addressMatchR
-Helper package for matching addresses with an integration to Ordinance Survey API.
+Helper package for matching addresses with an integration to Ordnance Survey API.

 ```